 One of the smallest birds of the Falklands is named after Cobb.

 On 28 July 1908 on Carcass Island by the beach and ponds (probably North West Point), he shot a wren using rice as the charge.
 The specimen was skinned and sent to the Natural History Museum in London, where it was studied and described as a new species, Cobb's Wren Troglodytes cobbi.
-Though considered later by some ornithologists to be a form of the continental House Wren, it was confirmed (1993) as one of the two endemic bird species, with the Falkland Flightless Steamer Duck.
+Though considered later by some ornithologists to be a form of the continental House Wren, it was confirmed (1993) as one of the three endemic bird species, with the Falkland Flightless Steamer Duck ad the Tussac Bird.

 Through his keen interest in natural history and photography, he was commissioned by Gowans and Gray to supply 60 photographs 'from life' and write 'Notes on the Creatures' for one of their Nature Books, Wild Life in the Falkland Islands (1910).
 Three penguins and 18 other bird species were included with a Sea Elephant, Sea Lion and an octopus.